-Before you populate your page with content, you create a layout that define how content is positioned and displayed.
+Before you populate your page with content, you create the layout that defines how and where content is positioned and displayed on pages.
 For example, you allocate space for the navigation, the header, and the content blocks.
-To do this, you use predefined or custom page templates, which you can modify if needed.
-You define the appearance and style of the page by setting the template and applying it to pages.
+To do this, you use predefined or customized page templates, which you can modify further, if needed.
+By setting and applying the page template, you basically define the appearance and style of an individual page or all pages.

 To see and manage the list of all templates that your website pages are based on, navigate to Design » Page templates.

 In Sitefinity CMS, you can work with three types of page templates, depending on the technology you use and the widgets you place on pages.
 The mode you use depends on your development process as well as the functionality you want to implement.